This article discusses the eight most livable cities in South East Asia and how moving there can add value to your life.

 While locals can use the country’s Central Provident Fund to help pay for their housing, it is a luxury foreigners don’t really get.

-That said, the diverse culture of Singapore and its highly affluent status not only makes it a perfect place for fine shopping but also for a myriad of dining and cultural options provided by the foreign talent that helped build the place.
+The diverse culture of Singapore and its highly affluent status not only makes it a perfect place for fine shopping but also for a myriad of dining and cultural options provided by the foreign talent that helped build the place.

 1. Kuala Lumpur, Malaysia